isaaccormack/TindArt/README.md

 User Story 6: Buyer Views Liked Art -> Support for viewing liked images was supported by adding an endpoint to recieve a list of users like photos.
 This endpoint queries the database for the user object and returns the list of all liked photos.

-## Explination of Automating Testing of 3 QAS from M1
+## Explanation of Automating CI/Testing of QAS from M1
 Testability -> This QAS was automated by integrating testing into the continuous integration pipeline such that the unit tests were executed whenever commits were made to tracked branches.
 Along with this, code coverage is run to log the extent to which code coverage was changed by the recent commit.

+Backend portability -> This QAS was automated by building docker images and deploying to dockerhub in the CI pipeline.

-## Explination of Testing and CI Pipeline
+## Explanation of Testing and CI Pipeline
+We unit test with mocha, chai, and ts-mockito.
+We run integration tests that use a mongodb instance to test the app more fully.
+We use nyc to measure code coverage.
+Testing is automated by travis-ci, which also deploys to dockerhub on a successful build.

 # Milestone 3.5